Beothuk: Description

-Their main sources of food were caribou, salmon, and seals, augmented by harvesting other animal and plant species.
+Their main food were caribou, salmon, and seals, augmented by harvesting other animal and plant species.
 The Beothuk followed the seasonal migratory habits of their principal quarry.
 In the fall, they set up deer fences, sometimes 30–40 mi long, used to drive migrating caribou toward waiting hunters armed with bows and arrows.

 The Beothuk are also known to have made a pudding out of tree sap and the dried yolk of the eggs of the great auk.
 They preserved surplus food for use during winter, trapped various fur-bearing animals, and worked their skins for warm clothing.
 The fur side was worn next to the skin, to trap air against a person's body.

-Beothuk canoes were made of caribou or seal skin, and the bow of the canoe was stiffened with spruce bark.
-Canoes resembled kayaks and were said to be 15 ft in length and 2+1/2 ft in width with enough room to carry children, dogs and property.
+Beothuk canoes were made of caribou or seal skin, and the bows of canoes were stiffened with spruce bark.
+Canoes resembled kayaks and were said to be 15 ft in length and 2+1/2 ft in width with enough room to carry children, dogs, and property.

 The Beothuk followed elaborate burial practices.
 After wrapping the bodies in birch bark, they buried the dead in isolated locations.
 In one form, a shallow grave was covered with a rock pile.
 At other times they laid the body on a scaffold, or placed it in a burial box, with the knees folded.
 The survivors placed offerings at burial sites to accompany the dead, such as figurines, pendants, and replicas of tools.